openvinotoolkit/anomalib/docs/source/guides/logging.rst

   When accessing the base ``logger/logger.experiment`` object, refer to the documentation of the respective logger for the list of available methods.

-Anomalib makes it easier to log your model graph to Comet,TensorBoard or Weights and Biases.
+Anomalib makes it easier to log your model graph to Comet, TensorBoard or Weights and Biases.
 Just set ``log_graph`` to True under ``logging`` parameter of the model configuration file.

 .. code-block:: yaml